ros-tooling/ros-github-scripts/README.md

   --comment
 ```

-Note that the access token must have at least the "public_repo" permission (to be able to post comments), along with the "gist" permission (to be able to create gists).
+Note that the access token must have at least the "public_repo" permission (to be able to post comments), the "gist" permission (to be able to create gists), and the "read:org" permission (to be able to create the Jenkins job).

 ## ros-github-contribution-report